bartolomeoadrian/iada/README.md

 ## Installation

-To install and run a Docker project, follow these steps:
+To install and run the application, follow these steps:

 1. Install Docker: